top of page

 CMVSS STICKER

 Canadian SM’s received a Transport Canada sticker in the left door jam identifying that the car complied with Canada Motor Vehicle Safety Standards (CMVSS) of the era.
-After digging through Canadian government paperwork available on-line, we found a reference in a document that suggests this sticker was required for model year 1972 cars.
+After digging through Canadian government paperwork available on-line, we found a reference in a document that suggests this sticker was first required for model year 1972 cars.
 The '892' number on the sticker is a unique number assigned to the car manufacturer, in this case, Citroën

 A reader provided a photo of a CMVSS sticker on a Canadian 1972 SM.